conroyrodrigues/URLShortner/README.md

 [Project Structure](/img/ProjectStructure.png)

- - Database: Contains the docker setup file for required for setting the database with sample data
+ - Database: Contains the docker setup file required for setting the database with and seeding sample data
  - img: Files used in the documentation process
  - Shortner.Web: The Web Application in C#
     - view: The angular View Setup